One Program - Maximum Flexibility

 This is a capstone course.
 You must have completed four core courses (12 credits).
 It is highly recommended that you have taken MBA 502 and MBA 529.

 The John L. Grove College of Business offers five concentrations to complement your MBA.

-The NEW 36-credit, hybrid program Business Analytics is available to all MBA students regardless of location or track selection.
+The NEW 36-credit, hybrid program Business Analytics is available to all MBA students regardless of track selection.
 Students can complete this non-stop within 7 months.
 You will take 7 of the 8 core courses, students must complete MBA Capstone course, MBA593 Strategic Management and then the following 4 business analytics courses:

 - MBA506 Data Mining for Predictive Analytics I (Offered Summer A)

 - MBA507 Data Mining for Predictive Analytics II (Offered Summer B)

 - ISS550 Database Design (Not available online, at Shippensburg in a hybrid format evening and video conferencing and only offered Fall)